neo4jrb/neo4apis-activerecord/README.md

 # neo4apis-activerecord

-*The easiest and quickest way to copy data from PostgreSQL / mySQL / sqlite to Neo4j*
+**The easiest and quickest way to copy data from PostgreSQL / mySQL / sqlite to Neo4j**

-## Example commands:
+## How to run:

-### Without existing ActiveRecord application:
+Without existing ActiveRecord application:

     neo4apis activerecord all_tables --import-all-associations --identify-model